Deep Contrastive Multiview Network Embedding: Experiments

 \subsection{Visualization}

-To provide a more qualitative evaluation, we map the node embedding of the DBLP network learned by \themodel and DMGI into a 2-D space with the t-SNE package \cite{van2008visualizing} and plot them in Figure \ref{sne}.
-We can find that \themodel has more distinct boundaries and clusters than DMGI.
-It means that \themodel can learn more powerful node embedding compared to the SOTA method.
+To provide a qualitative evaluation, we map the node embedding of the DBLP network learned by \themodel and HDMI into a 2D space using the t-SNE algorithm \cite{van2008visualizing} and plot them in Figure \ref{sne}.
+We find that \themodel exhibit more distinct boundaries and clusters than HDMI.
+Moreover, the Silhouette scores \cite{rousseeuw1987silhouettes} of the embeddings obtained by HDMI and \themodel are 0.11 and 0.28 (the higher, the better), respectively, which once again verifies that \themodel can learn informative node embeddings.